Receive relevant New and Updated programmes: Personal Updates !

 |Educational variant:||Part-time, Full-time|

-This programme is aimed at providing mechanical engineering graduates and graduates from suitable engineering and related science backgrounds with specialised skills and knowledge in mechanical engineering.
-The programme consists of 12 taught modules and a research project module and focuses, in particular, on numerical simulation techniques, renewable and sustainable energy technologies and biomechanics.
+This programme is designed to provide mechanical engineering graduates, and graduates from closely-related engineering disciplines, with specialised skills and knowledge in mechanical engineering.
+The programme consists of 12 taught modules and a Research Project module, and focuses, in particular, on numerical simulation techniques for structural and fluid-flow analyses, renewable and sustainable energy technologies, and biomechanics.

-The programme award is a Masters of Engineering (M.E.) degree, with an option to exit the programme with a Postgraduate Diploma (Pg.Dip).
-Graduates of the programme will be ideally suited to engage in advanced mechanical engineering research, analysis and design.
+The programme award is a Master of Engineering (ME) Degree, with an option to exit the programme with a Postgraduate Diploma (PgDip).
+Graduates of the programme will be ideally suited to engage in advanced mechanical engineering research, analysis, and design.

-The award of Masters of Engineering (M.E.) will be made to students who successfully complete the programme.
-The award of Postgraduate Diploma (Pg.Dip.) will be made to students who successfully complete the 12 five-ECTS-credits taught modules.
-A Single Subject Certificate will be made to students who opt to undertake a single module in any year or stage and who successfully complete that module.
+The award of Master of Engineering (ME) will be made to students who successfully complete the programme.
+The award of Postgraduate Diploma (PgDip) will be made to students who successfully complete the 12 five-ECTS-credits taught modules.
+A Single Subject Certificate will be made to students who opt to undertake a single module and who successfully complete that module.

 * Entrepreneurship for Engineers